-The Authority carries provisions in the accounts.
+The Authority carries provisions in the accounts in respect of:

-One of the provisions is in respect of the Closed Landfill sites managed by the Authority.
+- Closed Landfill sites managed by the Authority.
 The Authority established the closed landfill provision in 2013/14 as a technical accounting provision, to recognise the need to provide for the potential future costs of maintaining Closed Landfill sites across Merseyside for which the Authority is responsible.
-Once again in 2023-24, the calculation of the amount set aside as a technical provision has been reviewed and amended to better reflect the potential future costs that the Authority may face in managing its Closed Landfill sites.
-This has resulted in an decrease in the carried forward provision of £18k (up to £4.340M), reflecting in the main, a gradual reduction to the amounts that will be spent on closed land fill sites year on year as they begin to stabilise and settle requiring less maintenance.
+In 2024/25, the calculation of the amount set aside as a technical provision has been reviewed and amended to better reflect the potential future costs that the Authority may face in managing its Closed Landfill sites. - Contractor Claims.
+This is in respect of costs that may arise from additional costs claimed by the Authority's contractors.